 The Follicular phase is mostly concerned with prepping your body for a potential pregnancy.
 Around this time, Estrogen levels are on the rise.
 And that’s down to your ovaries, busy maturing eggs before ovulation.

-The release of an egg from your ovaries, AKA Ovulation, happens anywhere from 10 days to two weeks or more before your period.
-And it includes a rise in Progesterone, so at this point, you’re probably eating around a liter of Dulce du Leche a day.
+Occurring a few days before your period, Ovulation, or when an egg is released from your ovaries, also includes a rise in Progesterone.
+At this point, you’re probably eating around a liter of Dulce du Leche a day.

 That egg-release kick starts the Luteal Phase, and that goes one of two ways.
 If the egg is fertilized, you’re pregnant.
 And if it’s not, it’ll begin to break down.
 This comes with a pretty sharp drop in Progesterone and Estrogen.
 Which in turn prompts Menstruation, and the whole cycle begins again.
 Yay!